Skip to main content

 Workshop request form

-Join Michelle Johnson, Teaching and Learning Specialist in Learning with Technology, in her Chat Tech.
-A monthly online discussion group with the goal of having a non-structured, casual discussion about the use of Technology in the UFV classroom.
-Bring your technology-related strategies to share and brainstorm ways to target the use of technology to enhance learning.
+Join Michelle Johnson, Teaching and Learning Specialist in Online and Digital Pedagogy, in her Chat Learning Tech.
+A weekly online discussion group with the goal of having a non-structured, casual discussion about the use of Learning Technology in the UFV classroom.
+Bring your technology-related questions, share strategies and brainstorm ways to target the use of technology to enhance learning.

 Holistic Teaching and Learning